ishratumar/upskill-frontend/JavaScript/javascript-tips-tricks.md

 isReady && console.log('Ready');
 ```

-## Tip 7: Destructuring in JavaScript is a total game-changer!
+## Tip 7: Destructuring
+Destructuring in JavaScript is a total game-changer!

 It allows you to extract data from arrays or objects into distinct variables.
 Check out the example below: